-You might be more familiar with a different term, such as “livable communities,” “complete streets,” or even “lifelong communities”, however they all have the same goal and that is to successfully prepare our communities so citizens of every age can enjoy and have safe access to all the different modes of transportation.
+You might be more familiar with a different term, such as “livable communities,” “complete streets,” “lifelong communities”, or even “aging in place.”
+However, they all share a similar vision and that is for citizens of every age to be able to not just live, but live and age well.
+Transportation plays a key role as older adults will need safe access to all the different modes of transportation to increase their mobility and community participation.

 Florida's Safe Mobility for Life Coalition uses the term, "Aging in Place" and defines it as: "Living in a community with some level of independence in a residence of your choice.
 This includes having access to services that are needed day to day, while maintaining your independence and quality of life."

-Our Coalition established Aging in Place as one of our six focus areas in Florida's Aging Road User Strategic Safety Plan and are developing resources or providing information to help us meet the following objectives:
+Our Coalition established Aging in Place as one of our six focus areas in Florida's Aging Road User Strategic Safety Plan.
+We are developing resources and providing information to help us meet the following objectives:

 - Increase the number of livable communities in Florida